 Because I’m a chocolate lover, I was looking for a recipe which is strong enough in chocolate and really creamy as well, like the one they serve at Angelina but in a slightly different way.
 Of course as usual, I read many recipes and ended up creating my own one with chilli.

 It might sound a little pretentious but I must admit I’m really proud of myself this time!
-You’ll find in this hot chocolate everything you are looking for: a delicious taste of chocolate of excellent quality balanced with the great taste of the milk and a slight hint of chilli, all in a very creamy texture.
+You’ll find in this hot chocolate everything you are looking for: a delicious taste of chocolate of excellent quality balanced with the great taste of the milk and a slight hint of chili, all in a very creamy texture.
 Pure happiness.
 Or is it bliss?

-- 1 tsp cocoa powder, 100% cocoa
+- 1 teaspoon cocoa powder, 100% cocoa

 - 1 pinch of salt

 - Make a slit through the vanilla pod and scrape the seeds into a medium sized saucepan.
 Also add the vanilla pod.
-Pour 2/3 of the milk, honey and the rest of the spices, except for the chilli.
+Pour ⅔ of the milk, honey and the rest of the spices, except for the chili.
 Boil for a few minutes, then reduce the heat and simmer for 10 minutes, stirring constantly.

-2. Chop the chocolate into small pieces.
+- Chop the chocolate into small pieces.
 In a small saucepan, melt the chocolate together with the cream.
 Pour the blend into the first saucepan.
-Pour the remaining 1/3 of milk into the chocolate saucepan to rinse it and then pour it all into the first saucepan.
+Pour the remaining ⅓ of milk into the chocolate saucepan to rinse it and then pour it all into the first saucepan.